sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 ### V. How to identify a medium issue:

 1. Causes a loss of funds but requires certain external conditions or specific states, or a loss is highly constrained.
-The losses must exceed small, finite amount of funds, any amount relevant based on the precision (i.e. rounding to $10 ^ {-18}$ of the amount is fine), and 0.05% APY.
-Some concepts used in the README/codebase may override these parameters to more sensible ones depending on the context.
+The losses must exceed small, finite amount of funds, and any amount relevant based on the precision or significance of the loss.
 2. Breaks **core** contract functionality, rendering the contract useless or leading to loss of funds.

 ### VI.
 Requirements:

 PoC is required for all issues falling into any of the following groups:
 - non-obvious ones with complex vulnerabilities/attack paths
-- for which there are nontrivial limitations/constraints on inputs, to show that the attack is possible despite those
+- for which there are non-trivial limitations/constraints on inputs, to show that the attack is possible despite those
 - related to precision loss
 - reentrancy attacks
-- attacks related to the gas consumption
+- attacks related to the gas consumption and/or reverting message calls

 Also, Watsons must outline all constraints of the issue being triggered and specify in which situations these constraints may trigger the issue.